dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/client-api/index.md

 If an argument of the calling function needs to be converted to another type for the function call, use the `as` keyword as shown above.

+## Generated Classes

+Many objects have a unique ID, which is present when the object is read or updated, but not when it is created.

+API classes can also have read-only properties.
+For example, in the admin API, the `User` class has a `projects` property, whose objects are instances of `Project`.
+Similarly, the `Projects` class has a `members` property, whose objects are instances of `User`.
+However, when users and projects are created or updated, these properties are not used.

+In TypeScript, it is necessary to avoid circular imports.
+If the TypeScript definition of `User` imports the definition of `Project`, the definition of `Project` cannot import the definition of `User`.

+The structure of the generated classes is intended to deal with these issues.
+Taking `User` and `Project` as an example:

+- The `User` class does not contain an ID or any read-only properties.

+- A `StoredUser` class is generated as a subclass of `User`.
+It provides the user's ID, and can be submitted in update operations.

+- A `ReadUser` class is generated as a subclass of `StoredUser`.
+It provides the read-only properties.

+In `ReadUser`, the `projects` property is a collection of `StoredProject` objects.
+Since `StoredProject` does not have any read-only properties, it does not have a property referring to users.
+This prevents circular imports.

+This design works because in the Knora API, a circular reference always involves a read-only property.
+For example, the `projects` property of `User` is read-only, as is the `members` property of `Project`.
+In the case of a resource, the property pointing from a resource to a link value is not read-only (you can submit a resource with an embedded link value), but the property pointing from a link value to an embedded resource is read-only.

+The read-only properties and ID properties are specified in each `ClientApi`.

+## Testing

+### Library Test Stubs

+The generated code depends on handwritten library code to work, but stubs can be provided to test for compile errors in the generated code.

+The directory `webapi/typescript-client-mock-src` in the Knora source tree contains test stubs for the TypeScript client library.

+### Test Requests and Responses

+The generated code includes a directory `test-data`, containing sample requests and responses, which can be used to test the generated code without Knora.